Modern Embedded C++ Tutorial — Zero-Overhead Abstractions

 // 编译期检查,运行时无开销

 Look at the first version: delay(100)—what unit is this 100?
 You have to look at the documentation or comments.
-Moreover, it is very easy to get them mixed up:
+It's also easy to get confused:

-With strong types, this is not a problem. delay(Milliseconds{1000}) clearly tells you this is 1000 milliseconds.
-And if you accidentally write delay(Microseconds{1000}), the compiler will directly report an error because the types do not match.
+delay(1000); // 想延迟1秒,但如果delay是微秒单位就惨了With strong types, you won't have this problem. delay(Milliseconds{1000}) clearly tells you this is 1000 milliseconds.
+If you accidentally write delay(Microseconds{1000}), the compiler will directly report an error because the types don't match.

-The key point is that these strong types are completely zero-overhead at runtime.
-Milliseconds is essentially just a uint32_t, and the compiler will completely optimize away this wrapper.
+The key is that these strong types are completely zero-overhead at runtime.
+Milliseconds is essentially just a uint32_t, and the compiler will optimize away this wrapper completely.
 You gain type safety without any performance loss.

-After talking so much about "zero overhead," you might be thinking: is it really true?
-How can you prove it?
+After all this talk about "zero overhead," you might be thinking: Really?
+How do you prove it?

-The most direct method is to look at the assembly code.
-Don't be afraid of assembly; it is not that complicated.
-You just need to compare whether the assembly generated by the C version and the C++ version are the same.
+The most direct way is to look at the assembly code.
+Don't be afraid of assembly; it's not that complex.
+You just need to compare whether the assembly generated by the C version and the C++ version is the same.

 Using Compiler Explorer

-I highly recommend using Compiler Explorer (https://godbolt.org/).
-This is an online tool that lets you see the assembly generated by your code in real time.
+I strongly recommend using Compiler Explorer (https://godbolt.org).
+This is an online tool that lets you see what assembly your code compiles into in real-time.>

 You can write two versions of the code:

 Then compare the assembly generated by both sides.
-If the assembly is exactly the same (or has only minor differences), it proves that the abstraction is zero-overhead.
+If the assembly is identical (or has only minor differences), it proves that the abstraction is zero-overhead.

 Local Verification